maximrepidgey/gorilla/training/training.md

 	--report_to "none" \
 	--deepspeed ds_config.json \
 ```
+The above configuration was used to fine-tune LLaMA on a single A100 (80GB) GPU.
+Below the list of different parameters and results:
+- Torchhub - four and half hours of training, 0.74 accuracy and 0.19 hallucination.
+- Tensorflow - todo
+- Huggingface - todo

+Note: you need to specify the *absolute* path.
+Note 2: the `data-prep.py` is used for pre-processing data.
+It may differ from the original pre-processing.
 To execute the script and start the fine-tuning process, run the command `bash test_train.sh`.
 Once the fine-tuning process is completed, you can serve the model using our inference [script](https://github.com/ShishirPatil/gorilla/blob/main/inference/README.md).